-- New facilities: New construction and facilities that have never been licensed as a food operation in the past. - Remodeled or altered facilities: Major changes or alterations such as installation of a walk in cooler or ventilation hood, or expanding a kitchen. - Change of business: Changes in layout or equipment (example: a new owner converts a bakery into a full service restaurant, and grills and ovens have been added to the kitchen).
+- New facilities: New construction and facilities that have never been licensed as a food operation in the past. - Remodeled or altered facilities: Major changes or alterations such as installation of a walk in cooler or ventilation hood, or expanding a kitchen. - Change of business type or change of owner: Changes in layout or equipment (example: a new owner converts a bakery into a full service restaurant, and grills and ovens have been added to the kitchen); a new owner takes over a facility.